Skip to main content

 The Health Insurance Portability and Accountability Act (HIPAA) is perhaps the most well-known of these laws.
 Its privacy rules apply specifically to what are known as “covered entities,” which include most healthcare providers, health plans, and healthcare clearinghouses.

-If a wellness program is administered as part of your employer’s group health plan, the personal (PHI) it collects is generally protected by HIPAA.
+If a wellness program is administered as part of your employer’s group health plan, the personal health information (PHI) it collects is generally protected by HIPAA.
 This means there are strict rules about how your data can be used and disclosed.
 An employer should typically only receive aggregated, de-identified data that cannot be used to single out any individual employee.
 The protection is designed to prevent your specific health details from becoming a factor in employment decisions.

 The Americans with Disabilities Act (ADA) approaches the issue from a different angle.
 It broadly prohibits discrimination based on disability and places strict limits on an employer’s ability to make medical inquiries or require medical examinations.
 However, it includes an exception for “voluntary” employee health programs.